 Well that is very easy.
 I have a brilliant online booking system here which you can use to book that free** initial assessment session at a time to suit you.
 Simply have a look at the available times, click one that suits you and book yourself in.
 Or you can call me, text me, email me or fill out my easy contact form and I’ll arrange it for you.

-Please note that a minimum of 24 hours notice is required for the cancellation of any appointment slot – including the initial free assessment session, or a fee WILL be charged.
+A minimum of 48 hours notice is required for the rescheduling of any appointment – including the initial free assessment session, or the deposit is forfeit.

-Yes, I’m sorry to say it has become necessary to enforce the rule that clients abide by the policy to give a minimum of 24 hours notice in the event of cancellation as it’s not fair on either myself or my other clients who really do want to get help.
-If you were asked to attend your work, you would expect to be paid would you not?
-I will send an invoice via Paypal to be paid on receipt.
+Yes, I’m sorry to say it has become necessary to enforce the rule that clients abide by the policy to give a minimum of 48 hours notice in the event of a request to reschedule as it’s not fair on either myself, my team or our other clients who really do want to get help.

 Yes, you can.
 You can have it for just £20 and it’s all yours to play to help you relax any time.
 Just ask me in the session and I can send it as a link that you can download.